Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 Illinois Performance Insights

-- Giving up 6 3-pointers per game and conceding 33.4% from beyond the arc last year, Illinois was 38th and 149th in college basketball, respectively, in those categories.
+- Illinois gave up 6 3-pointers per game and conceded 33.4% from beyond the arc last year, ranking 38th and 149th, respectively, in college basketball.

 Marquette Performance Insights